NEW: Detectives are at a home with a search warrant in a "critical juncture" in the case, sheriff says

 “We have no further details at this time, we are looking to provide the family and our community with answers,” he said, “yet we are restricted due to the nature of this investigation.”

-Michael Careccia's son first reported them missing in a 911 call on June 22, telling a dispatcher his 44-year-old father and 42-year-old stepmother hadn't been seen all day after leaving their home near Maricopa to head to work.
+Mike Careccia’s son first reported the pair missing in a 911 call on June 22, telling a dispatcher his father, 44, and stepmother, 42, hadn’t been seen all day after leaving home to head to work.

 “I’m worried about him and … their phones are off,” he says in a recording released by authorities.
 “They’ve been gone for 12 hours now.”